 - If you've opted to let Google choose the winner of your experiment, the best performing settings will be automatically applied for you.
-We base this decision on the confidence interval using a 95% confidence level.
 For more information, see: Understanding your experiment results.

 - If an Auto optimize experiment can't confidently determine that a change improves performance within the experiment's time limit, we'll retain your original settings.

 If you have further questions about experiments, see the Experiments FAQ.

 Experiments evaluate the performance of the variation using the change in revenue attributed to the variation.
 In an experiment's results card we show the following metrics:

 - The estimated monthly earnings scaled to 100% of your traffic.